-The dean will ensure that this regulation, as well as any amendment, is published via the faculty's website.
+The Dean will ensure that this regulation, as well as any amendment, is published via the faculty's website before the regulation becomes effective.
+In case of an amendment, the students will be informed via email as soon as an updated version of the regulation is published and how this will affect their studies.